Preparation of Manuscript

 All manuscripts are reviewed first by an editor called (Desk Review).
 All authors need to follow the following checklist before submission.
 In Desk Review the paper is checked for the following five points.

 2) Does paper fall under Journal Scope.
-(Insert Link)
+(Aims and Scope)

-4) Journal only consider MS word file submission, pdf files are not acceptable.
+3) Journal only consider MS word file submission; pdf files are not acceptable.

-5) Paper is submitted with condition that it has not been published earlier or not under-consideration in any other journal.
+4) Paper is submitted with condition that it has not been published earlier or not under consideration in any other journal.

-In case of failure of above checklist, paper is desk rejected and does not process further.
-If a paper pass above check list, it will be further forward for the following review process.
+In case of failure of the above checklist, paper is desk rejected and does not process further.
+If a paper passes the above check list, it will be further forward for the following review process.

 Review Process